misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-and-MDT.md

 tags: [misartg, LAPS, MDT, GPO, GPP, ILT, "Active Directory"]
 ---

+{% include callout.html content="UPDATE - March 20, 2024: We have tweaked [our updated guidance](#update-41923---updating-our-approach-for-windows-laps) thanks to a wise suggestion from a reader, Jan Inge.
+Thanks Jan!" type="primary" %}

 {% include callout.html content="UPDATE - April 19, 2023: [See our updated guidance](#update-41923---updating-our-approach-for-windows-laps) given the [new Windows LAPS feature included with the April 2023 updates](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/by-popular-demand-windows-laps-available-now/ba-p/3788747)." type="primary" %}

 {% include callout.html content="Understand the issue and want to cut straight to \"the recipe\"?
 See our [Quickstart guide](#quickstart) and save more time by [copying and pasting our GPP Registry items XML](#xml-export-of-my-dynamic-laps-enablement-registry-items)." type="success" %}